 “It is not a surprise PRV was found, nor is it a concern.
 In fact, it would have been surprising if they had not found the virus, which extensive science tells us is common and almost certainly native to Pacific waters,” said Hall, adding the science indicates the Pacific variety of the virus is not the same as the one found in Europe, and is benign.

 The bottom line consensus from the aquaculture scientific community is that PRV is common but the fish on BC salmon farms are not sick.
 Much like humans, it’s normal that fish are naturally exposed to numerous viruses every day without adverse effect.

-Anti-fish farm activist Morton states: “A paper published in the journal FACETS2 earlier this year describes how PRV invades and bursts the blood cells of Chinook salmon causing organ failure, severe jaundice and release of the virus into marine habitats.”
+Morton states: “A paper published in the journal FACETS2 earlier this year describes how PRV invades and bursts the blood cells of Chinook salmon causing organ failure, severe jaundice and release of the virus into marine habitats.”

 This study, has already been savaged by some of the country’s top aquaculture experts.
-Canada’s Centre for Science Advice (CSA), the BC Centre for Aquatic Health Sciences (BCCAHS), the University of British Columbia and Dr. Ian Gardner, Canada Excellence Research Chair in Aquatic Epidemiology, who is part of the Strategic Salmon Health Initiative have all criticized the study stating the findings are unsubstantiated.
+Canada’s Centre for Science Advice (CSA), the BC Centre for Aquatic Health Sciences (BCCAHS), the University of British Columbia and Dr. Ian Gardner, Canada Excellence Research Chair in Aquatic Epidemiology, who is part of the Strategic Salmon Health Initiative have all criticised the study stating the findings are unsubstantiated.

 Yet Morton’s press release relies heavily on it to back her claims.

-Anti-fish farm activist Morton also states: “Most farmed salmon sold in markets is infected with PRV as per research published in PloS One, on December 3rd 2017”
+Morton also states: “Most farmed salmon sold in markets is infected with PRV as per research published in PloS One, on December 3rd 2017”